-Council tax payments should be paid promptly on the dates specified in the notices issued to you by the council tax department at Mole Valley District Council (MVDC).
+Council tax payments should be paid promptly on the dates specified in the notices issued to you.

 Each year a recovery timetable is agreed to ensure that all taxpayers are treated fairly and objectively.
 It is not possible to check each reminder before it is issued due to the number of accounts administered.

-In some cases although an arrangement will be agreed, the council will still act to obtain a Liability Order, which will result in you incurring additional costs.
+In some cases although an arrangement will be agreed, we will still act to obtain a liability order, which will result in you incurring additional costs.

 Valid reasons why a liability order should not be granted include: